 I think there would be enough material.
 Especially with my friends stories sprinkled in.

-Ok, take a few days a think it over and let me know.
+Ok, take a few days and think it over and let me know.

 Finally.
 Finally there was something I could do for Dianne and her family.
 In the previous year, I felt I’d done almost nothing to be of help to my friend aside from showing my support by donating my hair in her honor to Pantene’s Beautiful Lengths program, which makes wigs for women with cancer.
 Despite the fact that Dianne told me I’d helped raise awareness by sharing my choice, pictures, and some lung cancer information via social media, and despite having been glad to find some way to demonstrate my support, respect, and affection for Dianne, in the end, it felt good, but it just didn’t feel like enough.
 I suppose that’s because Dianne, in the midst of treatment, was doing more.
 So.
 Much.
 More.